What Really Happens After Marie Kondo Teaches You to Tidy Up?

-According to Rachel Friend, who you might recognize from the first episode of the Netflix series, the answer is yes, but the reasoning isn’t inherently obvious.
-For her, the KonMari method isn’t just about a folding method or the idea that you only own (as much as reasonably possible) things that spark joy.
-It’s a reset button that makes keeping your home organized much more feasible.
+According to Rachel Friend, whom you might recognize from the first episode of the Netflix series, the answer is yes, but not for obvious reasons.
+For her, the KonMari method isn’t just about folding correctly or only keeping things that spark joy.
+Instead, it’s a reset button that makes keeping your home organized much more feasible.

-While some might feel compelled to only use Kondo’s strategy in certain parts of their homes, tidying up here or there, Friend attributes the maintenance of her home’s cleanliness to the fact that she and her husband followed Kondo’s method step by step.
-Not, say, just keeping up with her folding strategy, while allowing the garage to reaccumulate clutter.
+While some people might feel compelled to only use Kondo’s strategy in certain parts of their home, tidying up here or there, Friend attributes the maintenance of her house’s cleanliness to the fact that she and her husband followed Kondo’s entire method step-by-step.
+For example, they didn’t just keep up with her folding strategy while allowing the garage to reaccumulate clutter.
 For the Friend family, the KonMari technique is an all-or-nothing strategy.

 And it can’t just be done over the course of a weekend.
 In fact, Friend says that the longer process—tackling one step per week—helped it feel more manageable.
 “That’s a huge reason we keep it up now,” she says.“If someone wants to take on Kondo’s method, I’d suggest that they confront it head-on in those steps right off the bat.
 It sounds like a lot, but once you do it, that’s how you maintain it.”